Julian Assange loses extradition appeal at Supreme Court

 Following the hearing, he tweeted: "We got the news not hoped for."

-The Wikileaks website published material from leaked diplomatic cables, embarrassing several governments.'Judicial authority'
+The Wikileaks website published material from leaked diplomatic cables, embarrassing several governments.

 The 40-year-old Australian is accused of raping one woman and "sexually molesting and coercing" another in Stockholm in August 2010, but he claims the allegations against him are politically motivated.